-(C) If the court determines that there is a genuine issue of material fact as to the truth of the assertions in the affidavit filed pursuant to paragraph [(h)] (e) of this subsection, the financial institution, transferor, conveyor or successor in interest shall, within 15 days, respond as provided in paragraph (a) of this subsection.
-The court may order the financial institution, transferor, conveyor or successor in interest to pay the attorney fees of the forfeiting agency that were incurred in contesting the affidavit of the financial institution, transferor, conveyor or successor in interest to the financial institution, transferor, conveyor or successor in interest if the court determines that the affidavit of the financial institution, transferor, conveyor or successor in interest was frivolous.

-(3) All persons known to have an interest in the property, including any claimant, shall be served with a true copy of the inventory of the property prepared pursuant to ORS 475A.035 and 475A.055, the summons and the complaint as provided in ORCP 5 and 7 D. Notice of the action shall be published as provided in ORCP 7 D(6)(b) to (d) unless notice has previously been published in accordance with ORS 475A.055 (1).
-In the event that a civil forfeiture involves a vehicle, and the notices required by this statute have been given, and substitute service on the claimant is required because personal service cannot be reasonably accomplished, service as authorized by ORCP 7 D(4) shall be sufficient to establish jurisdiction over a registered owner or operator of a vehicle.
-If the property is in whole or part a manufactured dwelling as defined in ORS 446.003 or a floating home as defined in ORS 830.700, the forfeiting agency shall, in addition to serving all persons known to have an interest in the property, record a notice of seizure containing a description of the manufactured dwelling or floating home in all public offices maintaining records that impart constructive notice of matters relating to manufactured dwellings or floating homes.
+- (C) If the court determines that there is a genuine issue of material fact as to the truth of the assertions in the affidavit filed pursuant to paragraph (f) of this subsection, the transferor, conveyor or successor in interest shall, within 15 days, respond as provided in paragraph (a) of this subsection.
+The court may order the transferor, conveyor or successor in interest to pay the attorney fees of the forfeiting agency that were incurred in contesting the affidavit of the transferor, conveyor or successor in interest if the court determines that the affidavit of the transferor, conveyor or successor in interest was frivolous. - (3) All persons known to have an interest in the property, including any claimant, shall be served with a true copy of the inventory of the property prepared pursuant to ORS 475A.035 and 475A.055, the summons and the complaint as provided in ORCP 5 and 7 D. Notice of the action shall be published as provided in ORCP 7 D(6)(b) to (d) unless notice has previously been published in accordance with ORS 475A.055 (1).
+In the event that a forfeiture involves a vehicle, and the notices required by this statute have been given, and substitute service on the claimant is required because personal service cannot be reasonably accomplished, service as authorized by ORCP 7 D(4) shall be sufficient to establish jurisdiction over a registered owner or operator of a vehicle.
+If the property is in whole or part a manufactured dwelling as defined in ORS 446.003 or a floating home as defined in ORS 830.700, the forfeiting agency shall, in addition to serving all persons known to have an interest in the property, record a notice of seizure containing a description of the manufactured dwelling or floating home in all public offices maintaining records that impart constructive notice of matters relating to manufactured dwellings or floating homes. - (4) Forfeiture counsel may move the court at any time after a response is made as provided in subsection (2)(a) of this section for an order finding that the defendant is a fugitive and in default.
+The court may enter an order finding the defendant in default under this subsection and enter a judgment of civil forfeiture if the court finds that the defendant is not confined or held in custody by another jurisdiction, and that the defendant, after notice or knowledge of the fact that a warrant has been issued for the defendant: